openlibhums/memory-alpha/content/pages/support/email-and-reminders/email-template-variables.md

   objects of the given type.
 - 121 is One to One, it means these two objects are linked.
 - Bool is a Boolean value and will return True or False.
-- DateTime is a field that stores a  internationalised date and time.
+- DateTime is a field that stores an internationalised date and time.
 - Email is a validated email address.

 ### Account object reference